SSaquif/docker-notes/README.md

 # It will try and automatically pull one with same id, if that exists
 docker run image-id

-# start container in interactive mode
+# start container in interactive mode using -i
+# -t switch might be unnecessary
+# according to man docker run
+# -t means to allocate a pseudo-tty (pseudo terminal, see libux notes)
 # ubuntu is the image-id
 # this will run an ubuntu image
 # a new ubuntu shell will show up